Netcracker/KubeMarine/documentation/Maintenance.md

 **Warnings**:
 * Be careful with the `exemptions` section it may cause cluster instability.
 * Do not delete `kube-system` namespace from `exemptions` list without strong necessity.
-* The PSS labels in namespaces for KubeMarine supported plugins ('nginx-ingress-controller', 'local-path-provisioner', 'kubernetes-dashboard' etc) will be deleted during the procedure in case of using `pod-security: disabled`
+* The PSS labels in namespaces for Kubemarine supported plugins ('nginx-ingress-controller', 'local-path-provisioner', 'kubernetes-dashboard' etc) will be deleted during the procedure in case of using `pod-security: disabled`
 * Be careful with the `restart-pods: true` options it drains nodes one by one and may cause cluster instability.
 The best way to restart pods in cluster is a manual restart according to particular application.
 The restart procedure should consider if the